XTAR: Earth Observation Satellite "PAZ"

+Earth Observation Satellite "PAZ-2"

+A replacement satellite for Spanish MoD's earth observation needs is already in planning.

 Applications and User Groups

 From training to special operations, XTAR space segment is the optimal choice for certain applications and user groups.
 The characteristics of X-band make it ideally suited for mobile applications where the smallest of terminals are used.
 In addition, X-band is naturally resistant to rain fade, allowing it to maintain excellent performance in rain, sandstorms, cloud cover, snow and high humidity.
 Airborne missions, small teams deployed with manpacks, and operations at sea, all demand exceptionally high levels of throughput and availability (>99.7%) in both transmit and receive mode.
 Other frequencies rarely achieve similar results with the same degree of efficiency.

-With 100% terminal cross-compatibility, moving to and from a MILSAT system can be achieved in just a matter of hours, if not minutes.
+With 100% terminal cross-compatibility, moving between to and from a NATO Allied MILSATCOM constellations - i.e. between WGS and XTAR - can be achieved in just a matter of minutes.

 These are some of the applications and users that rely heavily on XTAR capacity for their mission-critical needs: